mspncp/gosu-wiki/To Do.md

   * Add more #inspect strings (easier to use with irb/Pry)
   * Get GLFW working on OS X
   * Get GLFW working on Linux
-  * Add accelerometer support for OS X; maybe find a way to use UniMotion
   * Windows: Input will regularly query devices which are not currently attached, thereby causing the game to halt every few seconds - think about this
-  * FSAA/mipmap experiments
-  * Provide C++ application templates where possible, maybe even installers for the templates
   * Assure Gosu::File also creates directories as necessary
-  * more C++ examples
   * Look at wox-Gem to refactor rake/mac.rb
   * Font#draw with given block that yields each character's Gosu::Image, x, and y to a block, rather than drawing them
   * Find out why this could happen: 'RuntimeError: While calculating the width of a text, the following error occured: The operation completed successfully.'